Analytical response functions for a compressible thin fluid layer with odd viscosity: Introduction

 Subsequent works have explored the dynamical implications of the Green's function in more complex settings~\cite{duclut2024probe}, including analyses of the lift force on a translating disk in odd viscoelastic media.
 More recently, some of the present authors employed a 2D Fourier transform approach to analytically determine the velocity and pressure fields around a disk-shaped inclusion in a supported fluid layer, enabling estimation of the resistance coefficients for a disk in motion~\cite{daddi2025analytical, daddi2025hydrodynamic}.
 Meanwhile, the hydrodynamics of model self-propelled microswimmers in chiral fluids has been investigated~\cite{hosaka2023hydrodynamics}, showing that a pair of swimmers exhibits a rich spectrum of two-body dynamics, governed by their initial relative orientations and the specific propulsion mechanisms of each swimmer.

-Despite these recent advances, the exact linear response functions of a 2D compressible fluid layer with odd viscosity, together with conventional shear and dilational viscosities, remain unresolved.
+Despite these recent advances, the analytical linear response functions of a 2D compressible fluid layer with odd viscosity, together with conventional shear and dilational viscosities, remain unresolved.
+This has prevented a thorough understanding of the more complex transport phenomena and multi-body dynamics, which have only been studied using an approximate Green's function in the limit of small odd viscosity~\cite{hosaka2023hydrodynamics}.
 The primary challenge arises from the nontrivial coupling between the degrees of freedom introduced by odd viscosity and the compressibility of the fluid layer.

 In this work, we derive the exact Green’s functions using a 2D Fourier transform formulation.
 Building on these results, we determine the hydrodynamic fields generated by monopole and dipole singularities and analyze the transverse flow response induced by odd viscosity.
 We find that the interplay between the 2D fluid layer and the underlying 3D hydrodynamics gives rise to rich flow structures, including vortical patterns.
 The hydrodynamic screening lengths that characterize these structures are determined solely by the conventional (even) viscosities, while the emergent transverse response is governed exclusively by the odd-viscosity coefficient.